FreshRSS/Extensions/xExtension-GridView/README.md

 ### How It Works

 1. The extension registers hooks during `init()`: `js_vars` injects configuration, `entry_before_display` injects thumbnail markers, and optionally `entry_before_insert` fetches OG images
-2. JavaScript adds a toggle button and listens for the "G" keyboard shortcut
+2. JavaScript adds a toggle button and listens for the <kbd>G</kbd> keyboard shortcut
 3. When grid view is enabled, the stream container gets a `.grid` class and a `gridview-active` class is added to `body` (for FOLV prevention)
-4. A context header is inserted showing the current category, feed name, or "Main Stream"
+4. A context header is inserted showing the current category, feed name, or “Main Stream”
 5. FreshRSS date separator `.transition` elements are hidden in grid mode
 6. JavaScript transforms existing `.flux` elements into card format with:
    - Thumbnail extraction (with smart filtering for size and type)